This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 Please stick around to provide feedback in the form below.

 Instead, they waited for the unknown ship to make its next move.
+The masked man felt frozen in place, like either the face of the monster he wore, or prey the moment before the strike.

 Four King’s Guards followed, their red capes billowing in the turbulent air as they stepped into place with crisp, rigid precision.

 Lucan’s voice overpowered the storm.
-“Rook, friend, you dare command me to move my own ship?”
+“Rook, friend, you dare command me to move my ship?”
 He spread his arms, grinning like a man with nothing to fear.
 “A thousand years since this creature last moved.
-The might of Iveria helpless against it.
+The might of Iveria is helpless against it.
 And you think to turn us away in our moment of glory?”

-By Gaia, he wished to get his hands dirty, but the smart play was to wait until at least one Capital Ship was downed before committing more of his heavy cruisers and frigates.
-Two, ideally, before turning The Inquisitor lose on the third.
+What a prize it would be to put them down.
+Most tantalizing of all, there were sure to be Arbiters among their crews.
+By Gaia, he wished to get his hands dirty, but the wise play was to wait until at least one Capital Skyship was downed before committing more of his heavy cruisers and frigates.
+Ideally, if two Capital Skyships were downed, he could turn The Inquisitor loose on the third.

 “You received my message that there’s another ship above the cloud line?”
 Rook asked, his tone calm.

-“Neither, it sounds like a frigate,” the masked man replied, never disengaging his eyes from the clouds overhead.
+“None, it sounds like a frigate,” the masked man replied, never disengaging his eyes from the clouds overhead.

 Lucan’s lip curled in disdain.
 “Ours?”